COVID19Tracking/website/_src/notes.md

 (<http://www.floridahealth.gov/diseases-and-conditions/COVID-19/>)

 We’re including both Florida residents and repatriated people from other states, but not the non-Florida resident(s).
-We’re assuming that the Deaths are included in the Positive Cases count.
+We’re subtracting the 2 deaths from the Positive Cases count, until further guidance from the state.

 ### Georgia